duniter/duniter/doc/Protocol.md

 Field | Description | Required
 ----- | ----------- | --------
 `Version` | denotes the current structure version. | **Required** `Currency` | contains the name of the currency.
-This is used to identify the target of the amendment, as several moneys may be HDC-based. | **Required**
+This is used to identify the target of the amendment, as several moneys may be UCP-based. | **Required**
 `Number` | references the position of the amendment in the amendment chain.
 Initial amendment has the value `0`. | **Required**
 `GeneratedOn` | references the generation date of the amendment. | **Required** `UniversalDividend` | if provided, is a positive integer.
 It defines the amount of money each member of the community may create for **THIS** amendment. | *Not Required*